Olive San Louie Anderson: Biography

-Early death
+Death

-In June 1886, Anderson spent a month with an "Artistic League" on San Francisco Bay, partly on a boat and partly on shore.
+In June 1886, aged 33, Anderson spent a month with an "Artistic League" on San Francisco Bay, partly on a boat and partly on shore.
 She was collecting materials for a book about California and preparing for foreign travel and study.
 Planning a series of panel sketches for which she was writing the literary material, her party went up the Sacramento River on a yacht called the Ariel.
 On June 5, the excursion's last morning, Anderson left the yacht with five members of the party to take a swim in the river.
 Seized with cramps, she sank before anyone could save her.

 Anderson's body was sent to Mansfield, Ohio, where it was buried by her father's side.
-A friend, Elizabeth C. Curtis, collected some of her last writings, which Anderson would probably never have published, and printed 500 copies entitled "Stories and Sketches" in remembrance of her.
-An American Girl was thus Anderson's first and only novel.
+A friend, Elizabeth C. Curtis, collected some of her last writings, which Anderson would probably never have published, and printed 500 copies entitled Stories and Sketches in remembrance of her.
+An American Girl was thus Anderson's only novel.

-Writing

-Anderson published a book titled, in full, An American Girl, and Her Four Years in a Boys’ College, it was published in 1878 under the pen name "SOLA", an anagram of her initials.
-The book was published by D. Appleton and Company, a prestigious New York City publisher.

-Anderson built her novel around the character of Wilhelmine Elliot, the rebellious daughter of a free-thinking surgeon who had died during the Civil War.
-"Will", like Jo March in Louisa May Alcott’s Little Women, envies her male classmates’ talk of going to college, and when Michigan's flagship institution of higher learning opens its doors to women, insists on attending.
-Although in her first year at Michigan, Will suffers feelings of rejection and persecution, ultimately she enjoys a stunning academic career and graduates at the top of her class.
-The university selects her as the only female student to speak at commencement.
-The novel includes a romance, which is thwarted, and discussions of a range of topics in late-nineteenth-century American culture, such as women's struggles for higher education, courtship customs, and contemporary views of liberal religion and the women's rights movement.